 Rune Martin and Rogene Kirkegaard are a political power couple.
-The two seniors have traveled to downtown Denver for a protest, and on Friday, they organized their fellow residents at the Brookdale Lowry senior living center to take to the streets – in this case, Quebec Street near their home.
+Previously, the two seniors have traveled to downtown Denver for a protest, but on June 13, they organized their fellow residents at the Brookdale Lowry senior living center to take to the streets—in this case, Quebec Street near their home.

 “We want to be seen, and we want to be heard.
 We may be seniors, but we have a voice,” Martin said.
 “We have friends here who are 70, 80, and 90 years old who feel like I do, that things are going wrong.
 They want to do something.
 They’re in wheelchairs, with canes, can’t hardly move, and we’re still out here.”